tatundkraft/instafeed/README.md

 ## Getting Started

 1. Clone this repository.
-2. Update `config.php` with your credentials.
+2. Pastes the contents of `config.sample.php` to `config.php` and update it with your credentials.
 You'll need an access token for this..
 If you don't have one, see [Generate Access Token](#generate-access-token).
 3. Serve it on  your local machine by pasting `php -S localhost:8000` in your terminal.
 4. Access `localhost:8000` for the json or `localhost:8000/example.html` for an example.